jbs4bmx/MedicalAttention/src/config.md

     "AFAK": {
         "Enable": false,            // Enable or Disable modification of this item. ('true' to enable : 'false' to disable) "hpResource": 1200,         // This is the amount of HP this item has.
 (Whole number only.)
+        "hpResourceRate": 60,       // This is the rate of healing that will occur during a single use.
+This is not the actual amount that will be healed although a higher number will provide more healing during each use.
+(Whole number only.)
         "fixFracture": true,        // Fix a broken limb. ('true' to enable : 'false' to disable) "fixDestroyedPart": true    // Fix a blacked out body part. ('true' to enable : 'false' to disable) },